dabadgarcia/qiimereporter/README.md

 David Abad and Marta Hernandez.
 QiimeReporter.
 (2019) https://github.com/dabadgarcia/qiimereporter

-Users are algo highly encouraged to cite [Qiime2](https://github.com/qiime2/qiime2) and [R](https://cran.r-project.org/) when using QiimeReporter.
+Users are also highly encouraged to cite [Qiime2](https://github.com/qiime2/qiime2) and [R](https://cran.r-project.org/) when using QiimeReporter.

 <br>